 Level Two training builds on the Level One training and it is necessary for participants to have attended the three days of Level One and successfully completed the observations and reading required before they start Level Two training.

-The 4 day course is designed to designed to teach participants how to work with families / carers to assess the state of development of an individual child or young person’s foundation sensorimotor systems and learn how gaps in these systems can be filled using games and activities that families and school? can do.
+This 4 day course is designed to teach participants how to work with families / carers to assess the state of development of an individual child or young person’s foundation sensorimotor systems and learn how gaps in these systems can be filled using games and activities that families can do.
 There is an expectation that all participants will record themselves practising the assessment on 3 typically developing children of different ages between day 2 and day 3 of the Level Two training (which will be at least a month apart).

 Using teaching, case studies, video, small group work and hearing from parents and therapists experienced in using the model, participants will first develop their skills in the administration of the assessment.